jmcnally17/CV/README.md

 ## Education

 __Makers__ (February 2022 - June 2022)
-- During the precourse I have had the opportunity to further develop and practice coding in Ruby.
-- I have had the opportunity to learn how to use RSpec in order to rigorously test a program in Ruby.
+- Developed strong skills in both Ruby and Javascript, as well as many technologies and tools built on those languages (e.g. ActiveRecord, MERN Stack).
+- Spent a lot of time refining my Object-Oriented Programming and Test-Driven Development processes through pair programming and group projects.
-- Learnt how to use my communication skills in order to pair program and efficiently solve coding problems in a team as well as learning Test Driven Development (TDD) to write a FizzBuzz program.
+- Learnt how to use my communication skills in order to pair program and efficiently solve coding problems in a team.
-- I have had the chance to learn how to collaborate and store repositories using GitHub.
-GitHub repositories link [here](https://github.com/jmcnally17?tab=repositories)

 __Edx.org__ (June 2020 - August 2020)
 - Achieved a passing grade in the online module "Introduction to Computer Science and Programming Using Python"